 Amidst the sensationalism and the faint sound of pearls being clutched lies an undeniable truth: the youth are in love with this.
 Not only that; they want more of it and of much else.

 And while every mainline studio goes stark raving mad trying to pump it out to them like a devious candy man in the middle of everyone’s dieting, one company would come armed with a formula.
 None of this fly-by-the-seat-of-the-pants nonsense, hurrying in a blind state to cash in (Katzman learned this the hard way with the comparative failure of the sequel Don’t Knock the Rock that arrived mere months after the inaugural effort’s lightning rod release).
-And this edict wouldn’t come from a filmmaker with neat idea or a top-billed actor having a eureka moment, but straight from the top of the corporate ladder.
+And this edict wouldn’t come from a filmmaker with a neat idea or a top-billed actor having a eureka moment, but straight from the top of the corporate ladder.

 The Man with the Plan(s)